Jtoosh/chess/notes.md

 - `BOOLEAN` for true/false values: Used for storing boolean values.
 - `BLOB` for binary large objects: Used for storing binary data, such as images or multimedia files.

+**Creating tables**
+Delete restrict, update cascade, set default, null foreign key constraints, optional

+create and drop if exists

+**inserting and updating**
+insert into table (col names) values (csep values, same order) update table, set col = value, where clause w/o where clause chsnges are placed on ALL rows delete renoves entire rows, use where clause

+**querying**
+basic formst is SELECT FROM WHERE
+Select specifies cols, From soecifies table, where specifies row watch oyt for carresian prods

+AND can br used in where clause to avoud cart prod and ensure join inner join also iseful, INNER JOIN table ON cond

+transactions
+sometimes you need multiple statements to pass together or fail together default is each statement in sql is its own transaction use BEGIN TRANSACTION to start then COMMIT or ROLLBACK TRANSACTION

 ## Project Notes

 ### Phase 0 Notes